nim-lang/website/jekyll/_posts/2012-09-23-version-090-released.md

   to ``pegs.!*\`` as ``@`` operators now have different precedence.
 - The type ``proc`` (without any params or return type) is now considered a type class matching all proc types.
-Use ``proc ()`` to get the old meaning denoting a proc expecing no arguments and returing no value.
+Use ``proc ()`` to get the old meaning denoting a proc expecing no arguments and returning no value.
 - Deprecated ``system.GC_setStrategy``.
 - ``re.findAll`` and ``pegs.findAll`` don't return *captures* anymore but
   matching *substrings*.